hovu96/workato_addon_for_splunk/README.md

 ## Sending events from Workato to Splunk

-Workato provides and recipe action to send events to Splunk.
+Workato provides a recipe action to send events to Splunk.

 Proceed the following steps: